Distress Centre Calgary

 Our formula for helping is simple and successful.
 We provide compassionate and accessible support for Albertans in distress.
 Whether they’re facing depression, financial concerns, relationship strain, anxiety, houselessness or thoughts of suicide, we are here to help and support those most vulnerable.

 For many teens and adults, Distress Centre is one of the first organizations they contact to access the vital resources they need to maintain and improve their mental health and overall well-being.
-For over 50 years, we have provided empathetic, accessible and resiliency-based services focused on intervention and prevention.
+For 55 years, we have provided empathetic, accessible and resiliency-based services focused on intervention and prevention.
 We recognize that individuals in distress often require support from multiple services.
 That’s why we partner with 18 community organizations, municipal services, and government agencies to ensure Albertans receive the right health, social, and government resources exactly when they need them.
 We are proud to be a leader in mental health and wellness support for Calgary and area, Southern Alberta and across Canada.

-In 2023, Distress Centre responded to 144,663 connections
+In 2024, Distress Centre responded to 164,780 connections

 “I’ve called many times over the years.
 Sometimes very late at night, sometimes multiple times a day.
 Thank you for every call, for telling me about local services, for following up, and for encouraging me when I couldn’t see the way forward.
 Distress Centre made a difference in my life when I needed it most.” – Client

-Our Programs – How We Do It
+How We Do It

 Crisis Services (Since 1970) – Highest investment need